johnfruscella/video-store/README.md

-This is an imaginary app for keeping track of movies
+This is an imaginary app for keeping track of movie genres and customers for video store.